Admission and application

 - An official transcript of your Bachelor's degree or equivalent

-If you have not obtained your degree, upload the list of grades received so far.
-If you have obtained your degree, upload your full and complete transcript of grades.
-Also, upload the description of the grading scale on the overleaf page of your transcript (if applicable).
+If you have not yet obtained your degree, upload your most recent signed and stamped transcript of records.
+If you have graduated, please upload your full and complete transcript of grades.
+Also, please upload the description of the grading scale that can usually be found at the end of your transcript (if applicable).

-Translations need to be made by an officially recognised translator.
-Official translations are not required if your diploma and transcript are originally in Dutch, English or German.
-If your school provides English versions of your documents, upload those along with versions of the documents in the original language.
+Translations need to be made by a legally sworn translator.
+Certified translations are not required if your diploma and transcript are originally in Dutch, English or German.
+If your school provides English versions of your documents, please upload those along with versions of the documents in the original language.

 - Course description for unfinished courses

-If you have not yet completed your degree, upload a list of the courses that you are currently taking or still need to take, including the course content, the number of hours and the literature used per course, see example below in downloads.
-Be sure to include information about research courses, practical work and a thesis/internship (if applicable).
+If you have not yet completed your degree, please upload a list of the courses that you are currently taking or still need to take, including the course content, the number of hours, and the literature used per course; see the example below in downloads.
+Be sure to include information about research courses, practical work and your thesis/internship (if applicable).

 - Course description for finished courses

-Upload a list of all the courses you have taken during your degree, including the course content, the number of hours and the literature used per course, see example below in downloads.
-Be sure to include information about research courses, practical work and a thesis/internship (if applicable).
+Upload a list of all the courses you have taken during your degree, including the course content, the number of hours, and the literature used per course; see example below in downloads.
+Be sure to include information about research courses, practical work and your thesis/internship (if applicable).

 - Personal statement/motivation letter (depending on programme)